An Old Convent Is Now a Swanky Boutique Hotel in Frederick - Washingtonian

 A new boutique hotel with quite a history is opening this week in Frederick, Maryland.
-Visitation Hotel, a Marriott Tribute property, is housed in a circa 1846 building that was originally an all-girls Catholic school, Visitation Academy.
+Visitation Hotel, a Tribute Portfolio property, is housed in a circa 1846 building that was originally an all-girls Catholic school, Visitation Academy.
 It was also a convent: Nuns lived on the property until 2005, the year it was turned into a private school; that closed in June 2016.

 Architect Lance Jaccard, co-CEO of OTJ Architects, says they worked within the aesthetic of the historic buildings—there’s also a chapel that dates to 1851—when designing the hotel so that the backstory would be part of the guest experience.
-For example, the chapel, which is now a restaurant from Top Chef contestant Bryan Voltaggio, features confession box-patterned privacy screens, an altar behind the bar with sculptures of angels, and a still-functional organ in its mezzanine.
+For example, the chapel, which is now a restaurant from Top Chef contestants Bryan and Michael Voltaggio, features confession box-patterned privacy screens, an altar behind the bar with sculptures of angels, and a still-functional organ in its mezzanine.
 On the hotel room doorknobs, “Do Not Disturb” signs dangle from rosary beads.
 The rooms will also include memorabilia from former students—some 1,200 artifacts in all.
 In one room, guests will find a fragment from an 1870s parasol that a young lady would have brought in her trunk, along with her medicine bottle, tea service, and a plate.
 Notes will tell visitors about each artifact.

 Developer Jim O’Hare of O2 Holdings/Lafayette Financial specializes in historic preservation.
 He was introduced to Visitation Academy before it closed by Frederick economic development director Richard Griffin, who wanted Frederick to have a historic hotel like another that O’Hare had developed, the Hotel Rodney in Delaware.
 “The history of the building and its prior use as a convent and school make the property unique,” O’Hare says.
 “We can use the preserved space not only to offer beautiful hotel rooms, a bar, and restaurant, but also to tell the stories of the nuns who lived and the girls who studied there.”